 Couples who need IVF to conceive a child are well aware that even the most advanced assisted reproductive technology does not always guarantee a baby.
 Many factors can affect the success of an IVF cycle.
-One area where our Austin fertility center excels is selecting which embryo is the most likely to result in a live birth.
-Artificial intelligence in fertility treatment is a new tool that can help our fertility specialists select the embryo that is “most likely to succeed.”
+Our Austin fertility center excels at selecting which embryo is the most likely to result in a live birth.
+Artificial intelligence in fertility treatment is a new tool.
+It can help our fertility specialists select the embryo that is “most likely to succeed.”

 In any given IVF cycle, 70% or more of the resulting embryos may be chromosomally abnormal, which makes them less likely to implant and more likely to result in a miscarriage or a baby with a lifelong genetic disorder.

 Looking through a high-powered microscope, a trained embryologist can often spot an abnormal embryo because it doesn’t develop normally.
 Abnormally developing embryos receive a low grade, while we typically prefer the highest-grade embryo for transfer.

 Artificial intelligence in fertility treatment improves IVF success

 If you’re currently undergoing IVF at our Austin fertility center, we have an exciting opportunity for you!

 Ovation Fertility will be part of an exciting new documentary television series about artificial intelligence (AI).
 This is in partnership with one of the biggest names in Hollywood.
 One of the show’s topics is the use of artificial intelligence in IVF.
 As part of that story, the producers are seeking patients who are currently in cycle or about to begin their cycle.

 If you’re interested in sharing your story as part of this documentary, contact email@example.com.